NordicESMhub/fairies/README.md

 - A general lack of understanding regarding the difference between software and mere data;
 - No clear guidelines to researchers on what to do with software;
 - No targeted communication towards each faculty (meet people where they are and take into account their current knowledge and practices);
-- No examples to showcase for each faculty,
+- No examples to showcase for each faculty;
 - Little information/guidance and training on available infrastructure and how to use them (mybinder, NREC and other cloud services) and tools (package managers such as conda, containers, workflow management systems);
 - Unlike publication of research articles or requirements of Research Data Management by funding agencies, there is no real incentive or recognition for those who would be tempted to “do things correctly” as opposed to “do the bare minimum”;
 - UiO does not have a way to provide advice on software licensing.

 The purpose of the present hub is to address each of these issues.

-Beskriv kort hvilke resultater og leveranser som skal leveres av denne hub-node konstellasjonen.
+### Beskriv kort hvilke resultater og leveranser som skal leveres av denne hub-node konstellasjonen.

 Dette inkluderer også en kort beskrivelse av hva man ser for seg etter endt sentral finansiering.
 Det legges vekt på en sunn "exit-strategi".